port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 _Remember the `identifier` from step 2?
 This tells Port how to populate the new property_ 😎

-Going back to our Catalog, we can now see that our entities have their code owners displayed:
+Going back to our Catalog, we can now see that our <PortTooltip id="entity">entities</PortTooltip> have their code owners displayed:

 ![entityAfterCodeowners](/img/guides/entityAfterCodeowners.png)